Marketing Management: What Is It and Why Does It Matter?

 Devising, launching, and coordinating campaigns.

-Marketing managers use research to devise targeted and effective marketing campaigns.
-These managers execute, manage, and coordinate the campaign's elements.
-Having a concept, message, and call to action is important for gaining customers in marketing campaigns.
+As a marketing manager, you use research to devise targeted and effective marketing campaigns and execute, manage, and coordinate their elements.
+Having a concept, message, and call to action is vital for gaining customers in marketing campaigns.

 After devising a campaign plan, it’s time to launch it.
-Marketing managers use analytics and data gathered during the research phase to find the precise day, even time, to launch the campaign.
+You will use analytics and data gathered during the research phase to find the precise day and time to launch the campaign.
 You'll base the timing on the type of campaign (i.e., social media campaign, print, event, etc.), the habits and behaviours of the target audience, and the channels used to launch the campaign.

-Coordinating a campaign involves tracking metrics, analysing results so changes can be made along the way, and having data after the campaign for future marketing efforts.
+Coordinating a campaign involves tracking metrics and analysing results so you can make changes along the way to support the campaign’s success.
+It also requires having data after the campaign for future marketing efforts.
 Look for patterns, check in with the marketing team, and know when to make changes.

 Build relationships.